ibm-cloud-docs/Cloudant/couchdb/operator.md

 <dd>The Operator leverages the Red Hat OpenShift cert-manager to create certificates and enable HTTPS/SSL on the cluster.
 On other Kubernetes distributions, TLS is supported by using user-provided certificates.
 It's recommended that you review Apache CouchDB HTTPS (SSL/TLS) Options, or install Jetstack cert-manager to manage this elsewhere.</dd>

 <dt><strong>Encryption</strong></dt>
-<dd>The Operator leverages the Red Hat OpenShift cert-manager to create certificates and enable HTTPS/SSL on the cluster.
-On other Kubernetes distributions, TLS is supported by using user-provided certificates.
-It's recommended that you review Apache CouchDB HTTPS (SSL/TLS) Options, or install Jetstack cert-manager to manage this elsewhere.</dd>
+<dd>Encrypted intra-cluster communication, meaning the communication between database nodes is encrypted in addition to TLS on the HTTPS API.</dd>

 <dt><strong>Authentication</strong></dt>
 <dd>The parameter `require_valid_user` is set to `true`, which means that no requests are allowed from anonymous users.
 Every request must be authenticated.</dd>